-Before your liver biopsy, ask your doctor any questions you have.
+Before your liver biopsy, ask your healthcare provider any questions you have.

-Be sure to have any blood tests that your doctor orders.
+Be sure to have any blood tests that your healthcare provider orders.

 Arrange for someone to drive you home after your biopsy.

-After changing into a hospital gown, you lie on your back or your left side.
+You will change into a hospital gown.
+You will lie on your back or your left side.
 Part of your body is draped.

 Your health care provider checks your blood pressure, pulse, breathing, and temperature.

-Your health care provider may give you a sedative through an IV (intravenous) line.
-He or she will also give you a local anesthetic in the skin around the biopsy site.
+Your provider may give you medicine through an IV (intravenous) line to help you relax.
+He or she will also put medicine on your skin around the biopsy site to numb it.

-He or she inserts a small needle through a tiny incision in your abdominal wall into the liver.
+He or she puts a small needle through a tiny cut (incision) in your belly (abdominal) wall into the liver.

 A health care provider places a bandage over the incision site.
 He or she may ask you to lie for a while on your right side.
-A pillow or special sandbag may be used to apply pressure to the incision site.
+A pillow or special sandbag may be used to put pressure on the incision site.

-You will be monitored for a few hours after your biopsy and discharged home if you have no pain or signs of bleeding.
+You will be watched for a few hours after your biopsy.
+You can then go home if you have no pain or signs of bleeding.

-Severe pain near the biopsy site or in your abdomen or chest
+Severe pain near the biopsy site or in your belly or chest

 Fainting or feeling lightheaded